The Project #RADAR

 |Contact:||Eelco FRANZ (RIVM)|

-The RaDAR project aims to generate consensus estimates for sources attribution, risks of exposure and disease burden of AMR by integrating available data from various sources.
+The aims of the RaDAR project were to generate consensus estimates for sources attribution, risks of exposure and disease burden of AMR by integrating available data from various sources.

-Resistance mechanisms emerge and spread globally.
+Antimicrobial resistance is an increasingly serious global threat to global public health that requires action across all government sectors and society.
 Circulation of antibiotic resistant bacteria in food and the environment and the resulting exposure of human beings to these bacteria may be significant.
 In general, information on the overall exposure to AMR from food and the environment is scarce.
 Therefore efforts are needed to fill data gaps and systematically integrate data into consensus estimates for sources attribution, risks of exposure and disease burden.

-- Modeling the spread of resistance determinants in microbial communities, the environment and along the food chain,
+- Modelling the spread of resistance determinants in microbial communities, the environment and along the food chain.

 - Quantifying human exposure and disease burden.